-Clinigen will review the effectiveness of its modern slavery processes and controls through its established enterprise risk management program from FY 2021/22 and will action any issues identified.
-This will include assessing those systems and controls in place to detect and mitigate modern slavery risk within the supply chain.
+Clinigen will continue to review the effectiveness of its modern slavery processes and controls through its established enterprise risk management program and will action any issues identified.
+This includes assessing those systems and controls in place to detect and mitigate modern slavery risk within the supply chain.

-Clinigen recognise that as a complex issue, modern slavery requires more effort to uncover, particularly in lower tiers of supply.
-As such, the company will continue to develop its onboarding and due diligence activities of tier 1 suppliers (i.e. critical suppliers such as Contract Management Organisations / Active Pharmaceutical Ingredient suppliers) in FY22 and will consider the need for additional ways to assess the effectiveness of its actions.
+Clinigen recognises that as a complex issue, modern slavery requires more effort to uncover, particularly in lower tiers of supply.
+As such, the Clinigen Group will continue to develop its onboarding and due diligence activities of tier 1 suppliers (i.e. critical suppliers such as Contract Management Organisations / Active Pharmaceutical Ingredient suppliers) and will consider the need for additional ways to assess the effectiveness of its actions.